jinghuazhao/Computational-Statistics/README.md

 ## --- BLAS and LAPACK ---

-The pre-built version is straightforward for Fedora with,
+The pre-built version is straightforward for Fedora with
 ```bash
 sudo dnf install blas-devel
 sudo dnf install lapack-devel